loris-fab/LSENS-Lab-Immersion/README.md

 ## ⚙️ Environment setup

-If you are working on EPFL computers, it is recommended to create the environment directly from Anaconda.
+If you are working on EPFL computers, a practical workaround, is to create the environment directly from Anaconda in a terminal, within the same directory as the `requirements.txt` file.
+Once the environment has been created, *Visual Studio Code* should be opened independently (i.e., not launched via Anaconda).
+This approach helps to avoid potential issues that may arise on EPFL computers due to their connection to central servers and ensures that the interpreter correctly detects and uses the previously created environment.

 ### Install Anaconda